 What are California’s insurance requirements?

-California requires auto policies to have at least 15/30/5 coverage, which includes:
+California requires auto policies to have at least 30/60/15 coverage, which includes:

-- $15,000 of property damage liability coverage per accident
+- $15,000 for property damage liability per accident.

-You might also consider adding physical damage protection — such as comprehensive and collision insurance — to cover damage to your own car and uninsured/underinsured motorist insurance in case you’re hit by a driver without adequate liability coverage.
+You may also consider adding physical damage protection — such as comprehensive and collision insurance — to cover damage to your own car and uninsured/underinsured motorist insurance (UM/UIM) in case you’re hit by a driver without adequate liability coverage.
 Personal injury protection (PIP) and medical payments coverage (MedPay) can each help cover any injuries you might sustain, regardless of which driver is at fault.

 1. Gather your personal information

-- Name and date of birth
+- Name and date of birth.

-- Phone number and email address
+- Phone number and email address.

-- Driver’s license number
+- Driver’s license number.

-- Address (where your vehicle is primarily parked)
+- Address (where your vehicle is primarily parked).

-- Vehicle’s make, model and license plate number or vehicle identification number (VIN)
+- Vehicle’s make, model and license plate number or vehicle identification number (VIN).

-- Average daily mileage
+- Average daily mileage.

-- Date of any traffic violations or insurance claims from the past five years
+- Date of any traffic violations or insurance claims from the past five years.

-If you’re shopping for same-day insurance because you’re planning to buy a new car, you can request quotes using the make and model of the vehicle(s) you’re considering.
+Jerry insight If you’re shopping for same-day insurance because you’re planning to buy a new car, you can request quotes using the make and model of the vehicle(s) you’re considering.
 Once you decide for sure that you want to buy that car, add the VIN to finish purchasing your insurance policy.

 2. Choose your coverage levels